 Through apps like Parent Cue, you can help a parent engage their child’s faith by posing a strategic question during key moments in their kid’s day.
 The Lead Small app helps a high school small group leader prepare for Wednesday’s Youth Bible study.
-Tools like Weekly give your entire family ministry staff ready-made social media plans and customizable emails to stretch your message across multiple platforms every week.
+Tools like the Orange Leaders library give your entire family ministry staff ready-made social media plans and customizable emails to stretch your message across multiple platforms every week.

 The latest communication shift